Is alcohol a problem? If it’s harming you, or someone you know, it may be time to seek advice from a professional.

 Pregnant, planning a pregnancy or breastfeeding?

 Give your baby the best possible start and avoid the risks of Fetal Alcohol Spectrum Disorder (FASD).
 If you are pregnant or planning a pregnancy, you should not drink alcohol.
-If you are breastfeeding, not drinking alcohol is a safe choice for your baby.
+If you are breastfeeding, not drinking alcohol is safest for your baby.

 Should we drink if we are planning a pregnancy?